dean0x7d/pybinding/readme.md

 ## Benchmarks

-One of the main features of Pybinding is an easy-to-use and fast model builder.
+One of the main features of pybinding is an easy-to-use and fast model builder.
 This can be a demanding task for large or complicated systems.
 Great care was taken to make this process fast.

-The following figures compare the performance of Pybinding with the [Kwant] package.
+The following figures compare the performance of pybinding with the [Kwant] package.
 They present the time and memory required to build a Hamiltonian matrix which describes a tight-binding system.
 Pybinding features good performance and a low memory footprint by using contiguous data structures and vectorized operations.